CrusaderJohnny/Mouseover-HUD-Tooltip-Anchor/README.md

 Anchors the HUD Tooltip the mouse

+### INSTALL
+Download ZIP, extract the Mouseover folder to Interface/Addons folder location

 ### USAGE
-Download and place folder in interface/addons folder Enable in addon settings in game
+Enable Addon via the Addon settings menu,
 Enjoy!

 ### SETTINGS
 By default, HUD Tooltip is set to anchor to the right of the mouse with a slight offset to be more centered on the mouse itself

 self:SetOwner(parent, { ANCHOR POSITION }, { X OFFSET }, { Y OFFSET })

 Change { ANCHOR POSITION }:
 - ANCHOR_CURSOR - Anchors the bottom center of the tooltip the the mouse
 - ANCHOR_CURSOR_LEFT - Anchors the bottom right corner of the tooltip to the mouse